 To cancel or change (amend) a business name, either because the business is closing or changing its name, the Secretary of State’s Office must be notified.
 Corporations, partnerships and LLCs desiring to change their business name may need to have an attorney amend their Operating Agreement, Partnership Agreement or Articles of Incorporation.
 See the information above, “Changing the Name, Address, Ownership, or Registered Agent” for more information.

-The Internal Revenue Service (IRS) should be notified to be certain tax payments are reported correctly.
-The Idaho State Tax Commission and the Idaho Department of Labor should also be contacted to be certain state taxes and withholding payments are reported correctly.
+The Internal Revenue Service (IRS) should be notified to be certain tax payments are reported correctly or to close accounts.
+The Idaho State Tax Commission and the Idaho Department of Labor should also be contacted to be certain state taxes and withholding payments are reported correctly or accounts are closed.

 When a business closes, final tax returns, both federal and state, should be filed and permits and licenses cancelled, including a sales and use tax permit and a local business license.
 If a business closes due to bankruptcy, see the IRS website for information.